ayhameed/Machine-Learning-/README.md

 # Machine-Learning-Exercises
+- This Repo Contains exercises on:
+    - Shallow Learning
+    - Deep Learning
-This Repo Contains exercises on Shallow Learning, Deep Learning and Distributed computing concepts in ML using Ray
+    - Distributed computing concepts in ML using Ray
+    - Federated Learning

+## Dataset Used
+- The dataset used is the KDD_DDos and it is in the root folder of this project
+- Data has been clean already

+## Enviroment
+- Python v3.10
+- Jupyter Notebook

+## Libraries
+- Pandas
+- Sklearn
+- Ray
+- Matplotlib
+-

+## File format
+- All solutions are in jupyter-notebook (.ipynb)file format